-The Heart of Hastings Hospice provides compassionate bereavement support to those family members whose loved ones have been involved with our home volunteer visiting services or our residential hospice.
-Hospice contacts all families following the death of a loved one in our care.
-The form of support received is geared to your individual needs.
+The Heart of Hastings Hospice provides compassionate bereavement support groups to anyone experiencing the loss of a loved one.
+The form of support received is geared to individual need.
 Bereavement support is provided one-on-one, or in a grief support group, if appropriate.
 Our groups create a safe environment in which we examine different ideas about dealing with loss and how to take new actions to ease the pain associated with these losses.
 It may be difficult to imagine how sitting with others, whose loved ones have died, can help in dealing with one’s own grief, but the experiences of those who have participated in our groups, indicate that it is deeply meaningful.
-Some comments from previous group members are:

 “I realized I was not alone–we were all in the same boat.”